How much does it cost to paint a living room?

 - You will need the basic tools such as brushes, rollers and trays to start the paint job.
 Depending on the quality of the materials (of course the better quality ones will cost more), it ranges between $20 and $30 for a complete set of supplies including spares.

-- Labor - An average rate for a painter is between $20 and $35 per hour.
+- Labor - An average rate for a painter is around $50 per hour.
 Assuming it takes approximately 7 hours to paint the living room, labor will cost between $140 and $245.
 It may require 2 days to get the job done as it is necessary to wait for the paint to dry properly between coats.

 Enhancement and improvement costs